makerdao/community/governance/votes/Executive vote - November 14, 2024.md

 - **Authorization**: [Atlas 1.5.8](https://sky-atlas.powerhouse.io/A.1.5.8_Budget_For_Prime_Delegate_Slots/e3e420fc-9b1f-4fdc-9983-fcebc45dd3aa%7C0db3af4ece0c)
 - **Proposal**: [Forum Post](https://forum.sky.money/t/september-2024-aligned-delegate-compensation/25489)

-If this executive proposal passes, then the following Aligned Delegate compensation payments will be made.
-Note that these payments mark the transition from an old payment system to a new one, and are therefore denominated in DAI and MKR as a result, as these were the stated currencies in the Atlas at the time these rewards were earned.
-These payments represent emptying of the now defunct DAI and MKR buffers.
-Future payments will be made in USDS as stated in the updated Atlas.
+If this executive proposal passes, then a total of **308,548 DAI** and **87.09 MKR** will be distributed as Aligned Delegate compensation for September 2024, as detailed below.

+Note that these payments mark the transition to a new payment system.
+They are still denominated in DAI and MKR, the stated currencies in the Atlas at the time these payments were earned.
+These payments will empty out the now defunct DAI and MKR buffers and future payments will be made in USDS, as stated in the updated Atlas.

 #### DAI Payments